NFL Rumors: Chad Johnson Floats The Idea Of A Very Unusual NFL Comeback

 In the caption for the video, Johnson said he had been in touch with NFL Commissioner Roger Goodell and would be getting a chance to come back, adding that he could hit kicks from 60 or 70 yards.

 It’s not clear how serious Johnson might be or if the post was a bit tongue-in-cheek, but he does have actual experience kicking in the NFL during his 11 seasons in the NFL.
-Johnson served as the emergency kicker for the Cincinnati Bengals, and was called into service during the 2009 preseason when kicker Shayne Graham went down with a groin injury.
+Johnson served as the emergency kicker for the Cincinnati Bengals and was called into service during the 2009 preseason when kicker Shayne Graham went down with a groin injury.
 Johnson hit an extra point that secured the win for the Bengals over the New England Patriots, and also booted a kickoff to the 9-yard-line to start the second half.

 Johnson noted after the game that he grew up playing soccer and always had a strong leg.